harinw03/Network-Automation-with-Netmiko/README.md

  Automation will help you manage all the devices in your org effectively.
 Automation is not just about scripting, its also how we make use of automation tools like Ansible, Jenkins, Git etc.

+This repository contains scripts for PanOS, Aruba, Cisco SG, and A10.
+If you look into the scripts you would find there aren't any difference except vaule of "device_type".

 Use cases:
 There are many use cases, I have mentioned few below.
 1) Disconnect/block a user from wifi.